raguay/DropboxConnect/README.md

 `go_to_dropbox_file_system`

 This command will open the current panel in the Dropbox file system.
-Currently, only browsing and copying from the cloud to the local file system is implemented.
-This is still a work in progress.
+You can browse the files, download and upload files from Dropbox to your local file system, rename files in Dropbox, move files from the same Dropbox account to another location in the same account, and delete files in Dropbox.

 #### Files Created and Used